Skip to content

 WiFi Connectivity

-The device runs its own WPA2 access point.
+The device runs its own WPA2 access point, which underpins TraceNetwork (the ESP-NOW mesh pins to channel 1).

 SettingDefault